The Top Home Luxury Scents of 2022, Ranked by Popularity

 Breathing in the floral scent of lavender has been scientifically proven to combat stress and lower your anxiety.
 This calming effect stems from one of the chemical components in lavender oil, linanool, which triggers certain brain receptors that make us feel relaxed.
 People also claim that the lavender scent can also help fight depression, reduce insomnia, and even act as a mild pain reliever.

-Given it’s benefits, it’s no surprise that lavender tops our list of most popular home luxury scents for 2021.
 At the Harlem Candle Company, we use lavender in several of our original candle fragrances, including Dream, Langston, Ellington, and Sugar Hill.

 Palo Santo is a wild tree native to the dry tropical forests of South America, traditionally used by natives there as a remedy for pain, inflammation, and stress.
 It’s name means “holy wood” in Spanish, reflecting the energizing and healing properties that indigenous Latin American cultures believed Palo Santo to have.